About ARJ – Network

 - Observation and examination of the development of rights in Austria and the EU

-4.000 members, 50 member associations, data bank of Austrian literature from the 20th and 21st centuries, promotion and protection of the interests of writers, support in contractual issues and in cases of censorship, initiatives in the areas of tax and social law, copyright, art, education, media politics, development and assessment of laws and general contractual rulings, group exhibitions, presentation of new publications of Austrian publishers at international book fairs, cooperation with LiteRadio.
+4.000 members, 50 member associations – The IG AUTORINNEN AUTOREN is actively engaged with the promotion and protection of the interests of writers.
+This includes the support in contractual issues and in cases of censorship, initiatives in the areas of tax and social law, copyright, art, education, media politics, development and assessment of laws and general contractual rulings, group exhibitions, presentation of new publications of Austrian publishers at international book fairs, cooperation with LiteRadio.
+Furthermore they established a data bank of Austrian literature from the 20th and 21st centuries.

-SMart’s business model is based on the principle of shared economy and solidarity.
+SMartAT’s business model is based on the principle of shared economy and solidarity.
 Its aim is to improve working conditions for artists and other creative people in an innovative, practical and sustainable manner.
-As part of a European initiative, we are looking for creative solutions throughout Europe.
+SMartAT informs artists, creatives and many others on issues regarding labour law, corporate forms, social security, taxation, copyright and insurence.